citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/release/register-type.md

 3. Have the performer group registered (see knowledge [Group registration and search][3]);

-4. Have the calendar registered (Vsee knowledge [Calendar registration and search][4]).
+4. Have the calendar registered (see knowledge [Calendar registration and search][4]).

 Filters